ckilpatrick20/katacoda-ckilpatrick/intro-to-tdd-with-java/scenario-student-tracking-application/step3.md

-## Let's write our first bit of code
+---

-Now that we've written our test, we know our goal.
-We need to write the code required to make it go green.
+## Student.java

-Start by opening the file `src/main/java/Student.java`{{open}}.
+Now that we've written our failing test, we know what we need to do next.
+We need to write just enough code to make the test go <span style="color:green">green</span>.

-Ah our Student class doesn't have any code in it, this is why it was failing in the previous step.
-Never fear, we'll write just enough code to get it green.
+Start by opening the `src/main/java/Student.java`{{open}} file.

-## Let's write our first bit of code
+### The Bare Minimum

-Our goal is to write the minimum code to pass the test, that's the "green" step.
-We'll refactor the code in future steps so our main aim here is to get something working.
+Our goal is to write the minimum amount of code to get the test to go <span style="color:green">green</span>.
+We will refactor the code in future steps, so our main aim here is to just get something working.

-Copy the following into the editor by hitting 'copy to editor':
+Copy the method below into the `Student.java` file:

 <pre class="file" data-filename="src/main/java/Student.java" data-target="replace">
 public class Student {
-  public String displayStudentName(String firstName, String lastName) {
+  public String displayStudentFullName(String firstName, String lastName) {
     return firstName + lastName;
   }
 }
 </pre>

-## Run your first test - again (Green)
+### Running our first test...again <span style="color:green">(GREEN STAGE)</span>

-Let's now run test again, but this time we're expecting that this will be "red" or "pass" as we've written the code that will meet the requirements of the test.
+Now that we have created our `displayStudentFullName` method and written just enough code to get the JUnit test to pass, it is time to run our test again.
+This time around, we should see our test go from <span style="color:red">red</span> to <span style="color:green">green</span>.

-Click execute to run your test suite:
+Type the following command into the consule to run our first test again:

 `bash ./gradlew test`{{execute}}